audrickkena/friday/README.md

 * Default role assignment when new member joins guild
 * Voice activity announcement (when user joins or leaves a voice channel, a tts message is sent to a specified text channel)
 * /roll command for rolling dices (usage: `!roll {number of dice} {number of sides of each dice}`)
-* /
+* /teams command for splitting selected users into a specified number of teams

 ## Planned Features
 * votekick function (being debated)
-* randomise teams function for splitting a group of users into a specified number of teams
 * music streaming